 Effective January 1, 2019, the Company adopted ASC Topic 606, Revenue from Contracts with Customers ("ASC 606") using the modified retrospective transition method.
 This method was applied to contracts that were not complete as of the date of initial application.
 The following is a summary of new and/or revised significant accounting policies affected by the Company's adoption of ASC 606, which relate primarily to revenue and cost recognition.
-Refer to Note 2, Summary of Significant Accounting Policies, in the Company's Annual Report on Form 10-K for the year ended December 31, 2018 for the policies in effect for revenue and cost recognition prior to January 1, 2019.

 The Company generates revenue from sales of its products, along with associated maintenance, support and extended hardware warranty services, and to a lesser extent, from sales of professional services.
-The Company also generates revenue from sales of additional line cards and software-based capacity expansions.
 Maintenance and support services include telephone support, bug fixes and unspecified software upgrades and updates provided on a when-and-if-available basis and/or extended hardware warranty.

-In its consolidated statements of operations and comprehensive income (loss), the Company classifies revenue from sales of cable products and fixed wireless access and fixed telco devices as product revenue, and revenue from maintenance and support and professional services as service revenue.
+In its consolidated statements of operations and comprehensive income (loss), the Company classifies revenue from sales of cable, wireless and fixed telco products as product revenue, and revenue from maintenance and support and professional services as service revenue.